forestgrape/coronavirus/diagnosis_and_viral_load.md

 **entire page is in work**

 ## Summary
-Methods to diagnose Covid-19 are discussed.
-A focus is on methods detecting the SARS-CoV-2 viral load at different locations.
+Different methods to diagnose Covid-19 are discussed.
+A focus is on methods measuring the amount of viruses (viral load) at different locations.
 For this reason the topics diagnosis and viral load are discussed in the same chapter.

-### Methods to diagnose Covid-19
+#### Methods to diagnose Covid-19
-* Detect the amount of viruses present.
-The amount of viruses, called [viral load](#viral-load), is measured by antigen test or PCR tests.
+* Detect the viruses directly by measuring the [viral load](#viral-load) by antigen test or PCR tests.
 * Detect infections indirectly by detecting the tissue damage caused e.g. visual changes in the lungs by X-ray images.
-* Antibodies which are part of the immune response.
+* Detect antibodies which are part of the immune response.

-### SARS-CoV-2 Viral Load
+#### SARS-CoV-2 Viral Load
-Measuring the SARS-CoV-2 viral load is highly specific to detect acute infections.
-The sensitivity (detection rate = whether a viral load is detected) and how high it is, is dependent on the location, the sampling method and the infected locations/tissues of a patient.
+Measuring the SARS-CoV-2 viral load is highly specific to detect infections.
+The sensitivity (detection rate) is dependent on the location, the sampling method and the infected locations/tissues of a patient.
 Common locations and fluids the viral load is measured are:

 * The standard method NPS analyzed by PCR has a detection rate of about  50 - 70 % across infections and the viral loads measured vary.
 * Morning before eat saliva analyzed by PCR has a higher detection rate than NPS in the first days of symptom onset (about 10% higher, so 60% - 80%).
 The viral load and thus the detection rate is reduced if the salivary flow increases e.g. eating or chewing gums.
 * Morning sputum and nasopharyngeal aspirate have high viral load and good detection rates.
-* A high viral load in the sputum or in saliva is an indication for severe disease progression.
-The viral load in NPS samples isn't an indicator.
+* The viral load in the sputum and in saliva is an indication for disease progression.
+The viral load in NPS samples is not an indicator.

-### Take Away
+#### Take Away
 * __Recommended Diagnosis__: Repeated morning saliva specimens yield reliable viral loads which even predict the course of the disease.
 Morning saliva has shown is effectiveness in the surveillance system in Hong Kong.
 Sputum can help to determine the involvement of the lower respiratory tract and the prognosis.
-* __With Reservation__: The standard methods nasopharyngeal swabs (NPS) has a low detection rate of about 60%.
+* __With Reservation__: The standard methods nasopharyngeal swabs (NPS) has a mediocre detection rate of about 60%.
 Nasopharyngeal aspirate has a good detection rate but is not so easy to sample.
 XRay/CTs of the lungs work to detect lung infections causing tissue damage (possible super spreaders) but there's radiation.
+Serum antibodies detect
+* __To keep in mind__: SARS-CoV-2 infects the upper respiratory tract (nose, mouth, throat) and the lower respiratory tract (bronchi, lungs).
+The immune responses vary depending on the infection location, infection severity and the individual immune system.
+Therefore there's no perfect diagnose location and method.
+Not to every infection in the upper respiratory tract the body responds with serum antibodies.
+On the other hand a lower respiratory tract infection may yield antibodies and one is infectious, but a single virus test in the upper respiratory tract can be negative.

 ## Introduction to Diagnosis

-> ###### Diagnose a Disease
-> Figuring out the causes of the disease.

-A defined in the [Covid-19 chapter](./covid19.md) a [disease](./covid19.md#disease) is a disordering of the body.
-The disordering and induced immune responses can be inspected across all causes of a disease (section [Methods to Indirectly Detect Viruses](#methods-to-indirectly-detect-viruses).
-For virus diseases the viruses can be detected directly (section [Methods to Directly Detect Viruses](#methods-to-directly-detect-viruses)).
+A defined in the [Covid-19 chapter](./covid19.md) a [disease](./covid19.md#disease) is a disordering of the body which can be caused by pathogens.
+For a virus disease, the cause (the viruses) can be detected directly section [Methods to Directly Detect Viruses](#methods-to-directly-detect-viruses)).
+Possible disordering/damage caused (e.g. tissue damage) and possible induced immune responses can be inspected and indicate indirectly a virus infection (section [Methods to Indirectly Detect Viruses](#methods-to-indirectly-detect-viruses)).

+> ###### Diagnosis
+> Diagnosis comes from dia ‘apart’ + gignōskein ‘recognize, know’ (British English Thesaurus).
+Diagnose an illness is to figure out the causes i.e. determine which disease causes the illness.

 ## History of Covid-19 Diagnosis
 * In late 2019 and January 2020 Covid-19 was mostly diagnosed based on lung CT findings.
 * In February 2020 PCR test became more widely available and often specimens from the lower respiratory tract such as BALF or sputum were used.
 * From February/March 2020 to December 2020 the standard SARS-CoV-2 tests are nasopharyngeal swabs in most locations of the world.
 The viral load is detected either by [PCR-Test](#pcr-test) or [Antigen-Tests](#antigen-test).

   > In the very early phase of the Covid-19 pandemics PCR test were scarce and antigen tests not available so the work for BALF/sputum sampling was not the bottleneck.
 In the next months PCR test became more widely available but still limited, nasopharyngeal swabs were used: NPS sampling was doable since testing capacity was still limited.
-Everybody then just kept on doing NPS even there have been early studies pointing to the benefits of other methods such as self collected saliva.
+Then one just kept on doing NPS even though there have been early studies pointing to the benefits of other methods such as self collected saliva.
 * Late 2020 antigen tests are getting more common.
 * 2021?
 Alternate Locations?
 Rethink [Diagnosis Locations and Methods](#diagnosis-locations) and a chapter is devoted to [saliva based diagnosis](#saliva-diagnosis).